Skip to Content

 In August, Standards Australia outlined a 12-month transition period for the new amendment with AS/NZS 4777.2:2020 Amd 2:2024 coming into effect on 23 August 2025.

-How the updated standard affects approved product list requirements
+How the updated standard affected approved product list requirements

-The Clean Energy Council maintains a list of inverters that meet Australian standards and is working through implications of the new standards.
-We have determined that:
+The Clean Energy Council maintains a list of inverters that meet Australian standards and determined that:

-• Inverters that are currently listed will not require re-testing to retain product listing.
-However, manufacturer will need to demonstrate that their relevant* products comply with AS/NZS 4777.2:2020 Amd 2:2024, by providing a manufacturer declaration and supporting evidence as described below.
+• Inverters that were listed before the standard change did not require re-testing to retain product listing.
+However, manufacturers needed to demonstrate that their relevant* products complied with AS/NZS 4777.2:2020 Amd 2:2024, by providing a manufacturer declaration and supporting evidence as described below.

 *This requirement does not apply to stand-alone inverters that do not connect to the grid.

-Manufacturers: provide evidence of updated region settings now
+How manufacturers were required to provide evidence of updated region settings

-Manufacturers with relevant* inverters on the Clean Energy Council’s approved products list must provide confirmation of compliance with 4777.2:2020 Amd 2:2024 before the updated standard comes into effect on 23 August 2025.
+Manufacturers with relevant* inverters on the Clean Energy Council’s approved products list were required to provide confirmation of compliance with 4777.2:2020 Amd 2:2024 before the updated standard came into effect on 23 August 2025.

 *This requirement does not apply to stand-alone inverters and other power conversion equipment (PCE) that do not connect to the grid.